microsoft/sqlworkshops/k8stobdc/README.md

 You'll start by understanding Containers and Kubernetes, moving on to a discussion of the hardware and software environment for Kubernetes, and then to more in-depth Kubernetes concepts.
 You'll follow-on with the SQL Server 2019 big data clusters architecture, and then how to use the entire system in a practical application, all with a focus on how to extrapolate what you have learned to create other solutions for your organization.

-**NOTE:** *This course is designed to be taught in-person with hardware provided by the instructional team.
-There are instructions for setting up your own hardware, virtual or Cloud environments for Kubernetes, but they are pointers to a more involved process you will carry out on your own if not attending in-person.*
+> NOTE: This course is designed to be taught in-person with hardware provided by the instructional team.
+You will also get instructions for setting up your own hardware, virtual or Cloud environments for Kubernetes for a workshop backup or if you are not attending in-person.

-This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
+This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

 (You can view all of the [source files for this workshop on this github site, along with other workshops as well.
 Open this link in a new tab to find out more.](https://github.com/microsoft/sqlworkshops))